tbraxton/HomeAssistant/blueprints/README.md

-# MOTION ACTIVATE LIGHT EXTENTED
+# MOTION ACTIVATE LIGHT EXTENDED

 This is blueprint for Home Assistant intended to help to create automations to turn on/off lights as a reaction of a movement sensor.
 *This is an evolution of standard motion activated light.*